Business Administration, A.A.

 I always had an interest in studying business administration, but I didn’t know which focus I wanted to pursue.
 Studying business at Carroll allowed me to take different courses that all worked towards my degree, while also helping me decide which major I wanted to pursue when I transferred.

 Carroll’s faculty are scholars, researchers and distinguished leaders, selected based on their industry experience, academic excellence and passion for teaching.
-They possess a wealth of skills and knowledge to share with you throughout your pursuit of a Business Administration degree.
+They possess a wealth of skills and knowledge to share with you throughout your pursuit of a A.A. in Business Administration.